Chihuahuas and children

 How biting happens

-Children are less likely to be able to read a chihuahuas body language that is indicating he is finding the situation stressful.
-Before a bite happens your chihuahua is likely to have given plenty of warning:
+Children are less likely to be able to read a chihuahuas body language that is indicating they are finding the situation stressful.
+Before a bite happens your chihuahua is likely to have given plenty of warning.
+But when it does, the parents of the child might take legal recourse (head to this page to know more) if they feel that the dog is very aggressive.
+However, you can look at signs which can prevent such an occurrence from happening :

 If these signs are ignored the further up the ladder of aggression your chihuahua will go!